big-data-lab-umbc/Reproducible_and_portable_app_in_cloud/docs/newapplication.md

 Change your configurations in `resource.ini` and `application.ini`.
 - resource.ini
     - application: Your application name, which is the folder name in `./AwsServerlessTemplate` or `./AzureServerlessTemplate`.
+    - reproduce_storage: The S3 Bucket name, which will store all reproduction historical files.
+You need to create your bucket before running RPAC.
+The Bucket naming rules can be find in [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).

 - application.ini
     - experiment_docker: The public docker image name in DockerHub, formated in `<username>/<repository_name>`.